bengthedberg/bengthedberg.github.io/_posts/2020-08-31-use-github-pages-as-static-website.markdown

 categories: GitHub
 tags:
 - GitHub
-- documentation
+- Documentation
 ---

 [GitHub Pages](https://pages.github.com/) makes it easy to create static webpages, (no database or server).
-Ideal for blogs with lots of static information or sites created automatically, for example documentation sites for projects.
+Ideal for blogs with lots of static information or sites created automatically, for example documentation for projects.

 This post will go through how you setup a user blog site, like this one, in a few steps.
 You will maintain the site locally and push the changes to GitHub to publish the information on your site.

 As GitHub Pages is powered by [Jekyll](https://jekyllrb.com/) we need Ruby installed locally so we can maintain the site.

-## Install Jekyll and Ruby
+### Install Jekyll and Ruby

 For windows you can use the [RubyInstaller](https://jekyllrb.com/docs/installation/windows/) or [chocolatey](https://chocolatey.org/):